fprasx/unlocked/mdbook/src/code/reclaim/tests.md

 # More tests

 Here are the tests.
-I added a new one up at the top that spawns a bunch of threads which push and pop.
+I added a new one up at the top that spawns a bunch of threads which `push` and `pop`.
 I just want to make sure `Miri` does not detect any UB in a complex scenario like that

 ```rust
 #[cfg(test)]